dmytrochumakov/invaluable-resources/README.md

  <summary></summary>

 <!--START_SECTION:activity-->
+[Clean Architecture: A Craftsman’s Guide to Software Structure and Design 📚][cleanArchitectureACraftsmansGuideToSoftwareStructureAndDesignBook]\
 [Fundamentals of Software Architecture 📚][fundamentalsOfSoftwareArchitectureBook]\
 [Software Architecture in Practice, Third Edition 📚][softwareArchitectureInPracticeBook]\
 [Software Architecture: From Fundamentals to the Hard Parts][softwareArchitectureFromFundamentalsToTheHardPartsJournalPost]\